-When the streets of New York get hot, the best place to cool down is often up … to a rooftop that is.
+Say goodbye to the hustle and bustle of New York City streets with amazing bird’s-eye views from these rooftops.
 And while there are plenty of lovely roof lounges that shake a refreshing cocktail, many of them don’t serve food or don’t serve good food.
 Preempt that hollow feeling by nabbing a seat at one of the city’s best rooftop restaurants.
 If you can, go at sunset, that magical hour when the colors of the sky change like a mood ring and the electric nature of the city flickers to life.
+Note that many of the below rooftops are open throughout year.
 Read on for the eight best rooftop restaurants where both the food and the views are premium.

-Perched on top of Mario Batali’s behemoth marketplace Eataly in the Flatiron, the 14th floor La Birreria is an excellent match for summer cravings as it serves up grilled meats, housemade sausages and brewed-on-site cask ales.
+Perched on top of Mario Batali’s behemoth marketplace Eataly in the Flatiron, the 14th floor Baita/La Birreria is an excellent match for seasonal cravings as it serves up grilled meats, house-made sausages and brewed-on-site cask ales.
 Open year-round thanks to a retractable glass roof, this unfussy space with utilitarian wood tables and red metal chairs shines during the summer season when the breeze is gentle and the sun is warm.
-As for view, the Empire State Building peaks over the rooftop, and if a beer cask occasionally blocks the skyline, grilled lamb chops with mint salsa verde and one of those delicious brews should make up for it.
-La Birreria also earns points as New York’s highest brewery.
-200 5th Ave., 212-937-8910, eatalyny.com/eat/birreria
+As for view, the Empire State Building peaks over the rooftop, and if a beer cask occasionally blocks the skyline, there’s grilled Bohemian Snake River Wagyu steak with trentingrana and horseradish, homemade bread and spinach dumplings with sage butter and one of those delicious brews to make up for it.
+Baita/La Birreria also earns points as New York’s highest brewery.
+Eataly Rooftop, 200 5th Ave., eataly.com

 For the ultimate view, sometimes it’s best to leave the city and admire it from afar.
-Located on the western fringe of Brooklyn’s Carroll Gardens neighborhood, Alma dishes out fresh Mexican-inspired fare on a third-floor roof deck that showcases Manhattan in all of its skyline glory.
-From padded wood benches, guests can nosh on pork butt tacos with peach salsa while relishing views of the Brooklyn Bridge and the new One World Trade Center.
+Located in Brooklyn’s Columbia Street Waterfront District neighborhood, Alma dishes out fresh Mexican-inspired fare on a third-floor roof deck that showcases Manhattan in all of its skyline glory.
+From padded wood benches, guests can nosh on pork shoulder tacos with pineapple salsa or chipotle brushed chicken fajitas while relishing views of the Brooklyn Bridge and the new One World Trade Center.
 Tacos and fajitas are served on fresh masa tortillas, and a salsa sampler is an ideal accompaniment to a sunset.
 It’s open all year, weather permitting, and is heated and covered in winter.
 Note that this casual spot doesn’t take reservations, so the rooftop is first come, first served.
 187 Columbia St., Brooklyn, Learn more

-Overlooking the High Line in Chelsea, the Grill at La Piscine caps the stylish Hotel Americano from its 10th floor lookout.
-It shares the rooftop with a pool and lounge spaces, and from it you’ll see a jigsaw puzzle of buildings on the west side, along with landmarks like the Chrysler Building.
-With a glass-enclosed Alpine grill in winter and Mediterranean grill in summer, the menu here is light and fresh and includes dishes like a Greek salad and grilled lobster with ramp butter and parsley.
+Overlooking the High Line in Chelsea, Arriba caps the stylish Hotel Americano from its 10th floor lookout.
+It shares the rooftop with a pool and lounge spaces.
+From there you’ll see a jigsaw puzzle of buildings on the west side and landmarks like the Chrysler Building among them.
+With a glass-enclosed Alpine grill in winter and Mediterranean grill in summer, the menu is light and fresh with a focus on tapas and tequila.
+Take in the impressive Gotham views with dishes like croquetas de bacalao and merluza en salsa verde.
 It’s all the better washed down with options from a Mezcal bar.
 The furniture, much like the crowd, is sleek and refined.
 Call ahead to secure a table.
 518 West 27th St., Learn more

 From the 16th floor rooftop of Penthouse 808 in Long Island City, the skyline of Manhattan seems like a glittering movie set.
 This Asian-influenced, restaurant and lounge, part of the Long Island City’s Ravel Hotel, showcases striking views of the Queensboro Bridge from comfortable couches or wicker chairs and generously sized tables.
-The flavors of summer come alive in crowd-pleasing dishes such as the grilled pork spare ribs and creative sushi rolls, and it’s open year-round.
-Reservations are recommended for dinner, or you can try your luck at the bar during the popular happy hour, which draws a dressed-up crowd in comparison to many Queens spots.
+The flavors of summer come alive in menu features crowd-pleasing dishes such as the grilled pork spareribs, Pacific chicken katsu and creative sushi rolls, plus, it’s open year-round.
+Reservations are recommended for dinner or you can try your luck at the bar during the popular happy hour, which draws a dressed-up crowd in comparison to many Queens’ spots.
 8-08 Queens Plaza South, Long Island City, Learn more

-The McKittrick Hotel — site of the interactive theater experience Sleep No More — is also home to Gallow Green, a seasonal rooftop garden with views of Chelsea and beyond.
+The McKittrick Hotel — site of the interactive theater experience Sleep No More — is also home to The Lodge at Gallow Green, a seasonal rooftop garden with views of Chelsea and beyond.
 Glowing lanterns and a clever use of hanging plants give the space an intimate rooftop garden party feel and a sense of privacy that doesn’t impede the view.
 Start with a communal punch bowl or house cocktail before filling the table with seasonal pastas, cheese boards or shared plates like hearty pulled brisket toast.
 Reservations are recommended for this sensual space; many guests dress to match the stylish reputation.
 542 West 27th St., Learn more

 The Press Lounge at INK48 Hotel